adrianoBP/better-wordle/README.md

 - `Document.execCommand()` is deprecated.
 - `Navigator.share` only available through HTTPS (out of scope for this project)

-### Settings / Menu
+### Menu

-- Edit app settings
-- Open using Escape key

-- How to play
+The menu can be opened by clicking on the icon on the top right corner, or, if a keyboard is attached to the device, using the `Escape` key.
+It contains a quick guide on **how to play** as well as list of **settings** that the user can edit:

-- Light/dark mode switch
+- Light/dark mode switch (default on system theme)
 - Tile selection
 - Validate word
 - Haptic feedback (mobile only)
-- Custom game
+- Custom properties
   - Word length
   - Word difficulty
 - Game modes
+  - Random word
-  - Icons
+  - Multiplayer

 ### Multiplayer